-Landmarks Preservation Commission October 14, 1965, Calendar No. 9 LP-0010
+Landmarks Preservation Commission October 14, 1965, Calendar No. 11 LP-0012

-428 LAFAYETTE STREET BUILDING (a part of La Grange Terrace), Borough of Manhattan.
+432 LAFAYETTE STREET BUILDING (a part of La Grange Terrace, Borough of Manhattan.
 Begun 1832, completed 1833, architect: attributed to Alexander Jackson Davis.

-Landmark Site: Borough of Manhattan Tax Map Block 545, Lot 40.
+Landmark Site: Borough of Manhattan Tax Map Block 545, Lot 38

-On September 21, 1965, the Landmarks Preservation Commission held a public hearing on the proposed designation of the 428 Lafayette Street Building as a Landmark and the proposed designation of the related Landmark Site.
-(Calendar No. 10).
-The hearing had been duly advertised in accordance with the provisions of law.
-More than 10 witnesses appeared and spoke in favor of designation of this building and the other buildings of La Grange Terrace.
-In a letter to the Commission, the owner of 428 Lafayette Street said that he had no objection to the designation of it.
+On September 21, 1965, the Landmarks Preservation Commission held a public hearing on the proposed designation of the 432 Lafayette Street Building as a Landmark and the proposed designation of the related Landmark Site.
+(Calendar No. 12).
+The hearing has been duly advertised in accordance with the provisions of law.
+More than 10 witnesses, including the representative of the owner of this building, spoke in favor of designation of it and the other buildings of La Grange Terrace.
+There were no speakers in opposition to designation.